to-koch/Schach-Automat/README.md

-A chess ai with gui using the mimimax algoritm.
+A chess ai with gui using the minimax algoritm.

+===DOWNLOAD===
-Download: download the zip file containing a jar file and a resource folder in the download directory.
+Download the zip file containing a jar file and a resource folder in the download directory.

+===EXECUTE PROGRAMM===
-Execute by entering: java -jar ".\Schach-Automat"
+Enter prompt: java -jar .\Schach-Automat.jar
 Make sure that the jar file and resource folder are in the same directory.